The-going/evlproject/content/core/user-api/event/_index.md

 An in-memory event descriptor is constructed by `evl_open_event()`, which contains ancillary information other calls will need. _evt_ is a pointer to such descriptor of type `struct evl_event`.
-The information is retrieved from the existing event which was re-opened.
+The information is retrieved from the existing event which was opened.
 {{% /argument %}}

 {{% argument fmt %}}
-A printf-like format string to generate the name of the event to re-open.
+A printf-like format string to generate the name of the event to open.
 This name must exist in the EVL device hierachy at _/dev/evl/monitor/_.
 {{% /argument %}}